bolloland/CLI-Project-Pokemon/README.md

 # CLI-Project-Pokemon

-# tl/dr "CLI program that sorts through a Pokemon API and returns key information about your deck of 100 cards."
+# tl/dr "CLI program that sorts through a Pokemon API and returns key information about your deck of Pokemon cards."
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #INSTALL INSTRUCTIONS:
 run <bundle install>